+Overview

-Overview Individual Service Delivery Identifier (SDI) capacity tags (also referred to as PLC tags) are calculated annually for each SDI in the AEP Ohio territory based upon the five PJM Peak date/times (PLC hours) published by PJM.
-For SDIs which are interval metered, the actual hourly usage at those five hours is averaged to determine the at-the-meter PLC component.
+Individual Service Delivery Identifier (SDI) capacity tags (also referred to as PLC tags) are calculated annually for each SDI in the AEP Ohio territory based upon the five PJM Peak date/times (PLC hours) published by PJM.
+For SDIs which are interval metered, the actual hourly usage at those five hours is averaged to determine the atthe-meter PLC component.
 For non-interval metered customers, their at-the-meter PLC component is calculated using load profile customer class load shapes.

-For SDIs which are not interval metered only total usage and maximum demand over Load Profiling the billing cycle may be known, so the at-the-meter usage at the five PLC hours must Cumulative Metered be estimated.
+Load Profiling Cumulative Metered SDIs For SDIs which are not interval metered only total usage and maximum demand over the billing cycle may be known, so the at-the-meter usage at the five PLC hours must be estimated.
 This estimation is accomplished by performing a load profiling process.
-SDIs In the load profiling process, each SDI is assigned a load profile id defining the load characteristic group to which it belongs.
-Each load profile id has an associated hourly load profile, normally computed from actual interval metered usage of randomly selected sample customers within each profile id group.
+In the load profiling process, each SDI is assigned a load_profile_id defining the load characteristic group to which it belongs.
+Each load profile_id has an associated hourly load profile, normally computed from actual interval metered usage of randomly selected sample customers within each profile_id group.
 The PLC tag calculation algorithm then utilizes the individual SDI monthly billing cycle usage spanning each PLC date/time to scale the hourly profile usage over that time to the appropriate level for the SDI, thus providing a reasonable representation of the hourly usage of each SDI.
 Once that is accomplished for all hours throughout the billing cycle periods spanning the five PLC date/times, the resulting hourly usage estimates at the five PLC hours are averaged to determine the at-the meter PLC component.

-PJMIf a customer has a PJM interruptible component to their load and was interrupted as aDemand Responseresult of the program on one or more of the PLC hours, the best estimate of the amountAdd-Backsof load interrupted is added back to the interval data to provide the best estimate of normal uninterrupted PLC values.
+PJM Demand Response Add-Backs If a customer has a PJM interruptible component to their load and was interrupted as a result of the program on one or more of the PLC hours, the best estimate of the amount of load interrupted is added back to the interval data to provide the best estimate of normal uninterrupted PLC values.
 Add backs are only calculated for customers that participate in a PJM program, and curtail during one of the five PLC hours.

 Customers that participate in other non-PJM Curtailment Service Provider demand response programs, AEP Ohio system emergency curtailments, or intentionally curtail on their own for operational reasons are not included in the add-back process.